Multitask learning and benchmarking with clinical time series data: Methods

 For all algorithms we use the data of the same 15\% patients of the predefined training set as validation data and train the models on the remaining 85\%.
-We used a grid search to tune all hyperparameters based on validation set performance.
+We use grid search to tune all hyperparameters based on validation set performance.
 The best model for each baseline is chosen according to the performance on the validation set.
 The final scores are reported on the test set, which we used sparingly during model development in order to avoid unintentional test set leakage.

-The only hyperparameters of logistic/linear regression models are the coefficients of L1 and L2 regularizers.
+The only hyperparameters of logistic regression models are the coefficients of L1 and L2 regularizers.
+In our experiments L1 and L2 penalties are mutually exclusive and are not applied to bias terms.
+We used grid search to find the best penalty type and its regularization coefficient.
+For L2 penalty the grid of inverse of regularization coefficient includes $10^{-5}, 10^{-4}, \ldots, 1$, while for L1 penalty it includes $10^{-4}, 10^{-3}, \ldots, 1$.
 For in-hospital mortality and decompensation prediction, the best performing logistic regression used L2 regularization with $C=0.001$.
 For phenotype prediction, the best performing logistic regression used L1 regularization with $C=0.1$.
 For LOS prediction, the best performing logistic regression used L2 regularization with $C=10^{-5}$.

 When discretizing the data for LSTM-based models, we set the length of regularly spaced intervals to 1 hour.
 This gives a reasonable balance between amount of missing data and number of measurements of the same variable that fall into the same interval.
 This choice also agrees with the rate of sampling prediction instances for decompensation and LOS prediction tasks.
 We also tried to use intervals of length 0.8 hours, but there was no improvement in the results.
 For LSTM-based models, hyperparameters include the number of memory cells in LSTM layers, the dropout rate, and whether to use one or two LSTM layers.
 Channel-wise LSTM models have one more hyperparameter - the number of units in channel-wise LSTMs (all the 17 LSTMs having the same number of units).
 Whenever the target replication is enabled, we set $\alpha = 0.5$ in the corresponding loss function.